 Commitment to Community

-Learn more about Lifespan's commitment to community in a challenging health care environment.
+Learn more about Lifespan's commitment to community.

 Lifespan Corporate Giving

 Lifespan and its affiliate hospitals have a long-standing history of giving financial and in-kind support to projects, events and programs which benefit the local communities and are core to our mission.
 Our giving aims to support the health of all Rhode Islanders with a strategic focus on neighborhoods in the Greater Providence Metropolitan area, East Providence, Aquidneck Island as well as cities and towns which closely surround our hospitals.

 Lifespan coordinates hundreds of programs, events and community service activities that benefit as many as 30,000 southern New Englanders annually.
 The health system is committed to bringing our expertise and services into our communities.

 Connect for Health is a Hasbro Children’s Hospital and Lifespan Community Health Institute program that was created with the belief that in order to optimize a child’s health, the fundamental needs of the family must be addressed.
 This can include access to food, housing, transportation, and infant and family health supplies, among other resources.

 If the program identifies families in need of these resources, trained Brown University students serve as personal health advocates, using a web-based directory to connect the families to community resources in their area.
 Advocates develop an action plan, which assists the family after they leave the hospital.
 Advocates will follow up with families regularly until they report that all needs have been addressed, or that they are equipped to navigate resources on their own.
 In fiscal year 2016, the program screened 1,066 unique families, fostered 2,315 successful resource connections, and maintained a directory of 1,073 community resources.